musps/browser-cache/README.md

 # Browser cache

 ```
-Default sample on how we can the browser service worker cache.
+Default sample on how we use can the browser service worker cache.

 Features :
 - An offline page